JuliaDiff/ForwardDiff.jl/docs/source/contributing.rst

 How to Contribute
 =================

-There are a few fairly easy ways for newcomers to substantially improve ForwardDiff.jl.
-They all revolve around **writing functions for the** ``ForwardDiffNumber`` **types**.
+There are a few fairly easy ways for newcomers to substantially improve ForwardDiff.jl, and they all revolve around **writing functions for the** ``ForwardDiffNumber`` **types**.
 This section provides brief tutorials on how to make these contributions.

-If you're not used to using GitHub, here's the workflow you should use:
+If you're new GitHub, here's an outline of the workflow you should use:

 1. Fork ForwardDiff.jl
 2. Make a new branch on your fork, named after whatever changes you'll be making